I'm confused on who will be buying the homes in Folsom Ranch?

 - Downsizing baby boomers don't want two story homes, and all of the projected renderings from the current builders are only two story homes.

 - According to the American Pet Product Association (APPA), 54% of house holds in the US have a dog.
 I'd argue that with how active and family oriented Folsom is, I'd bet that number is actually higher in our area.
 In my group of friends and people around my office, 24 of 30 currently have a dog.
-Our Pole showed that 66% of residents in Folsom had a dog.
+Our Poll showed that 66% of residents in Folsom had a dog.

 - We already have a ton of these cluster communities to choose from.
 Probably too many - Esplanade, Canyon Falls, Oak Willow Springs, Granite Reserve, Vizcaya, The Parkway, Granite Trails, Rivage.
 So, building two more community just doesn't make sense.
 They just broke ground on the Farmhouse at Willow Creek.

-- I ran a pole to Folsom Residents asking if the were to buy a home, what would they want to buy 1) Traditional 4 bedroom home, nice size front and back yard where you have to drive to the store.
+- I ran a poll to Folsom Residents asking if the were to buy a home, what would they want to buy 1) Traditional 4 bedroom home, nice size front and back yard where you have to drive to the store.
 2) Modern 4 bedroom home, small patio yard, where you can walk to the store.
 Within an hour of posting this pole the results were 90% of people in favor of a traditional home.
 I ran this same pole on Facebook for a Downtown group and the numbers were 70% wanted the cluster home.

 - In an article printed by the Sacramento Bee about the Urban/Suburban community, the comment section is overwhelmingly negative about the idea of these kinds of communities in Folsom.